mees-/viktor-backend/README.md

 ### License
 This project was brought to you by the kind folks of the viktor working group.

-This group consists of: Tijmen Krijnen, Sytze de Witte, Mees van Dijk, Jim Damman, Loek van der Gugten and Shan-wei Mensing
+This group consists of: Jim Damman, Mees van Dijk, Loek van der Gugten, Tijmen Krijnen, Shan-wei Mensing and Sytze de Witte

 MIT © The viktor working group